CESNET/cesnet-tszoo/docs/benchmarks_tutorial.md

 - When using imported config or annotations, only their identifier will be passed to benchmark and no new files will get created
   - if calling anything that changes annotations, it will no longer be taken as imported
 - Only annotations with at least one value will be exported.
-- You can export benchmarks with custom scalers or fillers, but should share their source code along with benchmark
+- You can export benchmarks with custom transformers or fillers, but should share their source code along with benchmark

 ```python